jameskong098/cosi104a/HW6/README.md

 ```

 ### Interpretation of Results
 The `F1 score` is a performance metric for classification models.
 It measures the balance between precision and recall.
 An F1 score of 1.0 indicates perfect precision and recall, while a score of 0 indicates the worst performance.
 In this project, the mean cross-validation F1 score is approximately 0.8328.
 This score indicates that the ensemble model has a good balance between precision and recall in the training data.
-Generally, an F1 score above 0.85 is considered good, and a score above 0.9 is considered excellent.
-Therefore, our model's performance is satisfactory since it is very close to 0.85.
+Generally, an F1 score 0.8 - 0.9 is considered good, and a score above 0.9 is considered excellent.
+Therefore, our model's performance is satisfactory.

 ### Prediction on Test Data
 The trained ensemble model is used to predict the "Class" labels for the test samples in `test_data.csv`.
 The predicted labels are saved in the `test_label.csv` file.
 The F1 score provides confidence that the model will perform well on unseen test data, making accurate predictions for the "Class" labels.
 The `test_label.csv` file contains the predicted "Class" labels, which can be used for further analysis or evaluation.